 - Backup reserve: Keep at 5-10%.
 Summer storms are less common, so a smaller reserve maximises daily savings.

-- Grid charge window: Enable overnight grid charging from 11pm to 6am if your tariff offers cheaper off-peak rates (DEBS off-peak is ~2.5c/kWh).
+- Grid charge window: Enable overnight grid charging from 11pm to 6am if your tariff offers cheaper off-peak rates (DEBS off-peak feed-in is ~2c/kWh, but the relevant input here is your retail off-peak IMPORT rate, which is typically much lower than A1 flat).

 - Minimum state of charge: Consider raising to 15-20% to reduce deep cycling stress during months when the battery may not fully recharge.